a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/02. Arrays and Nested Arrays  -  Exercise/README.txt

 The output is the processed array after the filtration, which should be a non-decreasing subsequence.
 Return the array of numbers.

+06. List of Names
+You will receive an array of names.
+Sort them alphabetically in ascending order and print a numbered list of all the names, each on a new line.